Tunescobabs/data_analyses/100K_medical_appointments_in_brazil/README.md

-The data was gotten from kaggle and it was taking though the entire Eploratory Data Analysis process while asking relevant questions which are necessary for predicting whether or not a patient will show up for their medical appointments.
+The data was gotten from kaggle and it was taken though the entire Eploratory Data Analysis process while asking relevant questions which are necessary for predicting whether or not a patient will show up for their medical appointments.

 ```python